 - Contribute to compelling projects.

-WSN Mentees are students at the University of Ottawa who:
+Mentees are University of Ottawa students who:

-- Have a business idea and would like to develop it further
+- have a business idea and would like to develop it further

-- OR are looking for a business idea
+- are looking for a business idea

 - Lectures are 3 hours/week